aleshaleksey/fansys23/10-conditions-types.md

 #### Charmed
 A charmed character cannot attack the source of its charm.
 It has disadvantage against [WIS], [CHA], [INT] saves vs it.
 In theory it perceives its words and actions in the most favourable manner.
 In practice players are players.
   - Charmed creatures have disadvantage on deception rolls vs their charmer.
   - When a charmed character is requested/commanded to perform a task that is against their nature, they gain a chance to save against the charm.
+They also have a chance to save when they take "divine" or "entropic" damage.

 #### Frightened
 A frightened character has disadvantage on targeted attacks.
 It must use its movement to move away from the source of its fear.